 A free workshop for local photographers to learn new skills and create work for Food Chain, a new photographic commission conceived to engage with the food retailers in our community, to strengthen relationships and provide visitors to Seaside Road with an insight into the lives and inspirations of the people behind this food scene.

+Tonight’s Cafe Culture is canceled due to unforeseen circumstances.
+We will reschedule the workshop later this spring.
 6-7pm Talk: Applying to Towner’s Sussex Open 7-9pm Workshop: Photographing your art work The documentation of the work of art is crucial for its afterlife in portfolios, submissions press and publications.
-Through a presentation with helpful and practical advice, we learn what is required in recording all manner of artwork for posterity.
-Alison Bettles will demonstrate […]
+Through a presentation with helpful and practical […]

 Make a blueprint image using the Victorian cyanotype process creating experimental images which appear through exposure to UV light.

 We present a special Artist Talk with Brian McClave from Site-Eye, whose digital works are part of the Slowness exhibition on at DC1 Cafe & Gallery.
 Site-Eye evolved out of the fine art video and photography practice of Brian McClave, coupled with the computer programming background of his brother Gareth McClave.
 The company has grown into the […]